Bri Teresi Flaunts Incredible Curves In Tiny White Miniskirt While Playing Golf

 “Pick me!
 Pick me!” quipped another Instagram user.

-Quite a few of Bri’s followers also took the time to shower her with compliments in the comments section.
+Quite a few of Bri’s followers also took the time to shower her with compliments.
 While some simply used a trail of emoji to express their admiration for the model, others were more vocal in their praise.

 “You are looking beautiful and pretty,” wrote an admirer, adding a string of fire, heart, kissing face, and heart-eye emoji to the end of the comment.